The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 |---|---|---|

-| Celtic Harp | A plucked string instrument, a symbol of Celtic culture | Ireland, Scotland, Brittany |
+| Celtic Harp | Plucked string instrument, symbol of Celtic culture | Ireland, Scotland, Brittany |

-| Bagpipes | A double-reed instrument with powerful and melancholic sounds. | Scotland, Ireland, Brittany |
+| Bagpipes | Double-reed instrument, with powerful and melancholic sounds | Scotland, Ireland, Brittany |

 | Bodhrán | Hand drum, an essential element of traditional Celtic music | Ireland |